dooboolab-community/dooboo-native-js/README.md

 * flow
 * react-navigation
 * localization
-* mobx
+* context-api
-* jest configured with decorator and injector from mobx
+* jest with react-test-renderer

+> Recently, we removed `mobx` from `js` boilerplate.
+We didn't however make changes in `ts` boilerplate.
+The reason to remove `mobx` is because we thought that this isn't suitable with what `react` brings up as a design pattern.
+Today, they are more supportive in `functional-programming` rather than `OOP` which has been powered by `react-hook` in `16.8`.
+Unlike, `js`, `typescript` users are more familiar with `OOP` programming because `typescript` has mimicked lots of feature is `JAVA` or `C++`.
+Hope you enjoy what we've brought up today as `react naitve javascript boilerplate`.

 # Gain points
 ```
-1. Sample of mobx and data modeling.
+1. Sample of context-api.
-2. Able to learn how to structure react native app with mobx and jest and flow.
+2. Able to learn how to structure react native app with flow, context-api and jest.
-3. Test type with flow with `npm run build` command.
+3. Test `linting`, `typing`, `jest` with `npm run build` command.
 4. Learn how to localize your project.
 ```